-THURSDAY 30 JUNE 10:00 FRIDAY 1 JULY 12:30 DURATION 2hrs 1min AGE RESTRICTION PG 13+ couple discover that their teenage children have disappeared just before a A couple discover that their teerings criticals that says a says and a says a says and a says town eerily smothered in red dust and darkness, the locals join the search led by local cop David Rae.
+THURSDAY 30 JUNE 10:00

+DURATION 2hrs 1min

+A couple discover that their teerings criticals that says a massive dust storm sweeps through their remote desert town Nathgari.
+With the town eerily smothered in red dust and darkness, the locals join the search led by local cop David Rae.
 With temperatures rising, and the chances of survival plummeting with each passing day, the couple find themselves pushed to the brink as they struggle to survive the uncertainty of their children's fate